 Kids can co-create their classroom constitution

-Young children have both responsibilities and rights in school – a place where they are developing socially, emotionally and intellectually – for 8 hours a day, 5 days a week.
+Young children have both responsibilities and rights in school – a place where they can develop socially, emotionally and intellectually the most (ie 8 hours a day, 5 days a week).

-But do they know what their rights and responsibilities are?
+But do your students know what their rights and responsibilities are in school?

-During the lesson the teacher (and motivated by the teaching civics plus the hope of a harmonious classroom) can encourage kids to debate how they want others to act and how they agree to act in their school environment.
-They can assess what is fair, what makes them happy and how much freedom they can expect in school, as well as basic concepts of democracy.
+During the lesson the teacher can encourage kids to read all the student rights and responsibilities and then debate how they want others to act and how they themselves agree to act in their classroom.
+They can assess what is fair, what makes them happy and how much freedom they can expect in school, what are obstacles they face, as they start to learn the basic concepts of democracy.

 This 2-3 period lesson helps children develop communication and critical thinking skills in the process.
 It can have a ripple effect through the entire school.